SS Rohilla

 Rohilla was a passenger steamer of the British India Steam Navigation Company which was built for service between the UK and India, and as a troopship.
-After becoming a hospital ship in the First World War, She ran aground in October 1914, near Whitby, with the loss of 83 lives.
+After becoming a hospital ship in the First World War, she ran aground in October 1914, near Whitby, and then salvaged out of the water by James Weatherill.
+The wreck resulted in the loss of 83 lives.